Sabrina-V-Sousa/cis6530-submissions/Submission 2/README.md

 - VirusTotal (hash-based reference only)
 - Vendor threat reports (ESET, Kaspersky, Mandiant, CrowdStrike)

-Only samples referenced in publicly documented APT activity were included.
+Only samples referenced in publicly documented APT activity sites were included.

 Samples were excluded if:
 - Attribution to an APT group was ambiguous
 - Source did not provide verifiable indicators
-- File was not retrievable from a trusted repository
+- File was not retrievable from a trusted, ethical and opensource repository
 - Sample was redundant with an existing payload

 Process: